venkatamalhar/2025-sem1-cni-inductions/README.md

   (only include your package, not build/install/logs folders).

 * Add screenshots of your turtle drawing shapes in noVNC.

+* If you want to submit a video you can upload it to YouTube, and add a link to it as a comment on your pull request.

 * Submit via a **Pull Request** as described in [How to Submit Your Work](#how-to-submit-your-work).